evapool/VS_AffectiveResponse/README.md

 These are the the codes used for preprocessing and analyzing behavioral and functional MRI data used for the following two studies:

-Flow chart od the pipeline:
+Flow chart of the pipeline:

 ![preproc](https://github.com/evapool/REWOD/blob/master/PREPROC/Figure_preproc.png)